CodeFort: Robust Training for Code Generation Models

 \subsubsection{Batch Augmentation}

 Batch augmentation~\citep{batchaug} duplicates a portion of training examples within the same batch with different perturbations.
 It differs slightly from data augmentation, where a batch contains $p$ perturbed and $1-p$ original data.
-In batch augmentation, the entire batch is \emph{augmented} with $p$ perturbed rather than \emph{replacing} $p$ original data with perturbed data as in data augmentation.
-Given a training batch and its paired perturbed batch, the objective function of batch augmentation is defined as follows,

-Note that we apply the masking mechanism to batch augmentation as well.
-When batch augmentation was originally proposed, its primary goal was not to improve the robustness of the model.
-However, we hypothesize that it can further improve the robustness over data augmentation, as indicated in some multilingual cases~\citep{batchissue1, batchissue2}.
+In contrast, batch augmentation \emph{augments} the entire batch with $p$ perturbed rather than \emph{replacing} $p$ original data with perturbed data as in data augmentation.
+Given a training batch and its paired perturbed batch, the objective of batch augmentation is defined as follows, When batch augmentation was originally proposed, its goal was not to improve the model robustness.
+We hypothesize that batch augmentation can further improve the robustness over data augmentation, as indicated in some multilingual cases~\citep{batchissue1, batchissue2}.